How to set up an easy planted tank for African Cichlids

 Use a glass top to cover the aquarium to allow maximum light to reach the plants and to keep water from evaporating as quickly.

-African cichlids require harder water and high pH than your typical freshwater fish, so if you have soft, acidic water, choose a substrate that will help buffer the water.
+African cichlids require harder water and high pH than your typical freshwater fish or peppermint shrimp, so if you have soft, acidic water, choose a substrate that will help buffer the water.
 We recommend using crushed coral if you prefer light-colored substrate or Seachem Gray Coast if you like dark-colored substrate.
 Rinse the substrate thoroughly before placing it in the aquarium to minimize cloudiness in the water.
 After the substrate has been placed, you can fill the aquarium with dechlorinated waters.

 Step 2: Set up the equipment